The ProjectorScreen.com & Projector Reviews 2024 UST Projector Showdown

 For the configuration of the Samsung Premiere 9 LPU9D, Phil Jones had opted to put it into Filmmaker mode, which is generally considered to be the best image quality mode and made some adjustments to the white balance on a test pattern.
 He did not go much further into the options as without further instruction from Samsung, Phil had determined that they would have put their optimal settings enabled, right out of the box.

-Setting up an event of this magnitude is no easy task and even this being our third year, it is from from easy.
+Setting up an event of this magnitude is no easy task and even this being our third year, it is far from easy.
 We go through all of this trouble and expense each year to answer this question: What are the best ultra short throw projectors in 2024?

 Judges